 Kevin C. Welch, MD

-Rhinologists perform procedures with the aid of telescopes and cameras to magnify and illuminate the nasal and sinus tissue.
-Surrounding the sinuses are organs that are vital to a person's health and well being.
-The most important structures surrounding the sinuses are the eyes, the tear ducts, the optic nerves, the brain, and carotid arteries.
-While years of training, knowledge of anatomy, and skill are vital to an understanding of anatomy, a tool known as image-guidance allows surgeons to know almost precisely where any given structure is within the nose and sinuses at any given point during surgery.
+Rhinologists (Ear nose and throat surgeons who have further specialized in surgery of the sinuses and skull base) perform procedures with the aid of small rigid telescopes (called endoscopes) and cameras to magnify and illuminate the nasal and sinus tissue.
+Surrounding the sinuses are organs that are vital to a person's health and wellbeing.
+The most important structures surrounding the sinuses are the eyes, the tear ducts, the optic nerves (nerves of vision), the brain, and carotid arteries (the vessels carrying the main blood supply to the brain).
+While years of training, knowledge of anatomy, and skill are vital to an understanding of anatomy, a tool known as image-guidance allows surgeons to know almost precisely where any given structure is within and surrounding the nose and sinuses, compared to where the instrument is, at any given point during surgery.

-The term "image-guidance" refers to the use of a probe, which is generally placed within the nose, that is tracked by a machine as that probe moves through the nose and sinuses.
+The term "image-guidance" refers to the use of a probe or instrument, which is generally placed within the nose, that is tracked by a machine as that probe moves through the nose and sinuses.
 A computer, which is either physically or remotely attached to that probe, provides the surgeon with a map of the nose and sinuses.
-This map is provided by a CAT scan or and MRI, which is performed prior to your surgery.
-This CAT scan or MRI is commonly referred to as a "image-guidance scan."
+This map is provided by a CT scan or an MRI, which is performed prior to your surgery.
+This CT scan or MRI is commonly referred to as an "image-guidance scan."

 There are two types of image-guidance systems commonly used today.
 Both systems perform the same functions; however, the technology they use to provide the information to the surgeon is very different.
 In all cases, a device is attached to the patient.
-This device is known as a head frame, a mask, or
+This device is known as a head frame or mask.

-Infrared (Optical) Systems: These systems use infrared sensors in combination with light-emitting diodes or passive reflectors that are fixed to the patients head (e.g., via a headband strap or sticker) and fixed to a handheld probe.
+Infrared (Optical) Systems: These systems use infrared sensors in combination with light-emitting structures or light reflectors that are fixed to the patients head (e.g., via a headband strap or sticker) and fixed to a handheld probe.
 Both the headband and the instrument must be simultaneously "seen" by the computer in order to track where the surgeon's instrument is within the sinuses.

-Electromagnetic Systems: These systems employ electromagnetic field arrays that use as reference points a device attached to the patient's head (a plastic mask with metallic beads or headband) and a wired instrument that the surgeon uses within the nose and sinuses.
-Unlike optical systems, electromagnetic systems do not have be be "seen" by the computer.
-Unlike optical systems, excess metal within the electromagnetic field can cause inaccuracies.
+Electromagnetic Systems: These systems use electromagnetic fields that use reference points on a device attached to the patient's head (a plastic mask with metallic beads or headband) and a wired instrument that the surgeon uses within the nose and sinuses.
+Unlike optical systems, electromagnetic systems do not have be "seen" by the computer (meaning that it doesn’t matter if other devices or equipment in the operating room are placed in between the computer and the patient).
+However, unlike optical systems, too much metal within the electromagnetic field can cause inaccuracies.

 Image-guidance in action